Deep dive of Route Sharding in OpenShift 4

 Endpoints: 10.129.2.13:8080

-Obviously, the route is still working perfectly because is exposed by our internal router:
+Obviously, the route is still working perfectly because it is exposed by our internal router:

 Requested Host: django-psql-example-test-sharding.internalapps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com